snljty/Gauopt2xyz/README.txt

-run in command mode, and add an argument '--help' to see details of usage.
+run in command mode or interactive mode, and add an argument '--help' to see details of usage.